duarte3333/FdF_Wireframe_model/README.md

 To do this, at each line drawn, I defined the difference between the maximum and minimum height of the begin and end points with the variable vars->range_z.
-At first the vars-rgb_p represents the percentage in the scale where at z_min is zero and at z_max is one of the first point of the line.
+At first the vars-rgb_p represents the percentage of the first point of the line in the scale where at z_min is zero and at z_max is one.
 ```c
     vars->rgb_p = a.z / vars->new_max;
 	if (b.z - a.z > 0)